 I know because I was the child of an unhappy marriage.

 Society traditionally celebrates long marriages.
 People jealously ask, “What’s your secret?”
 They assume that the reason for the marriage’s longevity was wedded bliss.
 However, toxic relationships can be just as powerful when it comes to keeping people together.

 Imagine a community and society that supported these women.
 What would that be like?
 What would it be like if the woman who is terrified of her abusive husband was empowered to protect herself and her children?
 What would it be like if women had an informed voice in their financial futures?
 What would it be like if that single mother knew that she wouldn’t have to struggle?

-And we support our team from the inside as well.
-Each individual member of the team is empowered to achieve his or her own personal, financial, and professional success.
+We support our team from the inside as well.
+Each individual member of the team is empowered to achieve their own personal, financial, and professional success.
 We believe that you can take care of others only after you have taken care of yourself.
 By ensuring our team is more fulfilled, we ensure our clients are more fulfilled.

 And if you’re still interested in my credentials, they’re listed below.

 Texas, November 2006

 Mercer University, Walter F. George School of Law — Macon, Georgia

 Received a Juris Doctor (J.D.)
 Degree with a Certificate in Legal Writing, May 2004